-I’ve been going back and forth about sharing my current dilemma, because bringing it up makes me feel like a spoiled brat.
+I’ve gone back and forth about sharing my current dilemma.
+Bringing it up makes me feel like a spoiled brat.
 Then I told myself that if I blog about it, it might give me a little clarity.
-I’m sure I’ve mentioned before that I am a veteran and I am currently in school.
-I’m on track to graduate next spring, and after nearly a decade from when I first started college, I will FINALLY have my Bachelor’s degree.
+I’ve mentioned before that I am a veteran and I am currently in school.
+I graduate next spring, and nearly a decade from when I first started college, I will FINALLY have my degree.

-I received an Associate’s degree prior to joining the military, so I had more than half of the credits I needed to complete my Bachelor’s.
-Because of my service in the military, I have 36 months of Post 9/11 GI Bill benefits, which pays my tuition in full and gives me a monthly housing stipend.
+I received an Associate’s degree before joining the military, and have over half of the credits needed to complete my Bachelor’s.
+Because of my military service, I have 36 months of Post 9/11 GI Bill benefits.
+The GI Bill pays my tuition in full, and I also receive a monthly housing stipend.
 From my own experience with struggling to pay for college, I know this is a pretty sweet deal.
-Once I graduate, I will still have about 15 months of benefits left, which would be enough to pay for all or most of a graduate degree.
+Once I graduate, I will have about 15 months of benefits left, which is enough to pay for all or most of a graduate degree.

 Here’s where the tricky part comes in.
-After years of being obsessed with going to school and having the mindset that a degree would be the “golden ticket” to all the opportunities I wanted, I no longer have the same mindset.
+After years of thinking that a degree was the “golden ticket” to the opportunities I wanted, I no longer have the same mindset.
 I have friends and family who obtained degrees and still can’t get decent jobs.
-Every job that I’ve looked at so far only requires a Bachelor’s degree as a minimum, and I fear that having a Master’s would put me into the dreaded “overqualified” category.
+Every job that I’ve looked at so far only requires a Bachelor’s degree as a minimum.
+I fear that having a Master’s would put me into the dreaded “overqualified” category.
 Plus, I’ve been back in school for just over a year and I already feel burned out at times.
 I don’t know if I have the desire or strength to push through another two years of college.

-I know there’s really no “wrong” decision to make regarding my dilemma, but I’m always afraid that I will let my emotions get the best of me in my decision-making.
+I know there’s really no “wrong” decision to make regarding my dilemma.
+I’m just afraid that I will let my emotions get the best of me in my decision-making.
 I don’t want to take time off from school and then procrastinate for years before going back, but I don’t want to half-heartedly plow through grad school and waste my benefits.